mx-psi/tfg/text/CompSci/02-grover.md

 In the classical case, there is a trivial algorithm that provides an answer: simply check for every possible input until a match is found.
 The query complexity of this algorithm is $O(N) = O(2^n)$.

-Even if $f$ takes unit time to compute this algorithm is not efficient for solving the search problem associated with an $\mathsf{NP}$ language since it would take at least exponential time on the size of word being decided.
+Even if $f$ takes unit time to compute, this algorithm is not efficient for solving the search problem associated with an $\mathsf{NP}$ language since it would take at least exponential time on the size of word being decided.

 Furthermore, this algorithm is clearly optimal in the classical setting: in the worst case the last input checked is the matching one and thus $\Omega(N)$ queries are needed.